michaelsteven/agic-aks/README.md

 ## Overview

 ### What is this?
 Microsoft has made available for managed Azure Kubernetes (AKS) clusters an Ingress Controller that leverages the Application Gateway.
-More information about the Application Gateway Ingress Controller (AGIC) can be found here: xxxx
+More information about the Application Gateway Ingress Controller (AGIC) can be found at: https://github.com/Azure/application-gateway-kubernetes-ingress

 This repository has an ansible folder that contains a playbook and roles needed to deploy a greefield AKS cluster that uses an AGIC into your Azure subscription.